 What am I do to with this resistance?
 Ignore it?
 Push it down beyond awareness?
 Just live with it?
 What might it be saying?

 Feelings are best felt rather than ignored, suppressed, and repressed.
 Feelings left unfelt in this way require quite a bit of energy to keep them ‘out of mind’.
-Over a lifetime, energy used in this way can cause exhaustion, heightened anger and depression, resentment and grief.
+Over a lifetime, energy used in this way can cause exhaustion, anger, resentment, even grief and depression.
 Repression of feelings also contributes to the ageing and damaging of our bodies.
 So it’s important to grow in the practice of the regulation of our feelings, allowing them to rise and be felt.
 However, because we are well versed in repression, this can be a challenge to learn and continue to practice.

 A healthy mind is all about being conscious.
 If we are too self-conscious (a common malady today), our thinking can crowd out our feelings, giving little space for us to simply feel.
 Anger may rise, for example, and what we could do is quickly start to analyse it: where is this from, why am I feeling this?
 The result of this is that we are no longer feeling or allowing space for feeling.
-Thinking can also be a part of suppression and repression; the energy of thinking can contribute to feelings becoming unconscious and unfelt.
+Thinking can also be a part of suppression and repression; over-thinking contributes to feelings becoming unconscious and unfelt.

 So, it follows then, that if we are to give more space to the feeling of feelings and so become more mindful, it would be good to practice the art of not thinking.
 Easily said than done.